24 August 2017

 Following an introductory talk on the work of IIASA by Director General and CEO Professor Dr. Pavel Kabat, the bank executives will attend presentations from researchers in the Risk and Resilience Program (RISK) and Ecosystems Services and Management Program (ESM).
 These presentations include:

 IIASA has embarked on a unique alliance with leading humanitarian and development NGOs and the private sector to help build resilience to flooding in communities across the globe.
 IIASA’s multi-year initiative to operationalize, measure, and help build the resilience of communities to floods— the most devastating natural hazard globally— is part of the innovative Flood Resilience Alliance, launched by Zurich Insurance.
-This extensive research program brings together IIASA expertise and skills on risk modeling and systems science with the on-the-ground presence of the International Federation of Red Cross and Red Crescent Societies, plus the international development NGO, Practical Action.
+This extensive research program, which also focuses on Indonesia, brings together IIASA expertise and skills on risk modeling and systems science with the on-the-ground presence of the International Federation of Red Cross and Red Crescent Societies, plus the international development NGO, Practical Action.
 The University of Pennsylvania’s Wharton Risk Management and Decision Processes Center is also a key science partner in the initiative.
 The Flood Resilience Alliance aims to enhance flood resilience at scale by finding innovative ways to reduce risk before a flood strikes.
 NGO collaborators are using IIASA findings to aid in the design and implementation of interventions to benefit communities.

 The final presentation will focus on IIASA’s Tropical Futures Initiative (TFI).
 TFI is an action oriented partnership between research institutes, international NGOs, policy makers.
 The partnership focuses on issues surrounding land use sustainability that represent complex nexus between human and social well-being, natural resource utilization, environmental sustainability and economic development.
 TFI aims to link concrete actions with capacity building, actionable research insights, and scientific methods and tools.
 Current TFI partners in Indonesia include: the Ministry of National Development Planning, Ministry of Energy and Mineral Resources, World Agroforestry Center, World Resources Institute Indonesia, World Wildlife Fund Indonesia and Institut Teknologi Bandung.